SapwoodStudio/Transmogrifier/README.md

 ### Name
 Set a custom prefix and/or suffix for every exported file.
-Syncrhonize object names and object data names according to the former.
+Synchronize object names and object data names according to the former.

 <img src="https://github.com/SapwoodStudio/Transmogrifier/assets/87623407/c7a71803-c481-4d8f-a638-1a142ff9c397" width="350">